Home

 Professor Aaron P. Blaisdell, PhD

-Dr. Blaisdell is a UCLA Psychology Professor where he directs the Comparative Cognition Lab.
-Dr. Blaisdell is a member of the UCLA Brain Research Institute, the UCLA Integrative Center for Learning & Memory, and the UCLA Evolutionary Medicine program.
-He received a BA in Anthropology (SUNY Stony Brook), an MS in Anthropology (Kent State University), a Ph.D. in Behavioral Neuroscience (SUNY Binghamton), and had 2 years of NIH-funded postdoctoral training (Tufts University).
+I’m Dr. Blaisdell and I’m a UCLA Psychology Professor and Chair of the Behavioral Neuroscience area.
+I directs the Comparative Cognition Lab and the Pigeon Art Project.
+I am a member of the UCLA Brain Research Institute, the UCLA Integrative Center for Learning & Memory, and the UCLA Evolutionary Medicine program.
+I received a BA in Anthropology (SUNY Stony Brook), an MS in Anthropology (Kent State University), a Ph.D. in Behavioral Neuroscience (SUNY Binghamton), and had 2 years of NIH-funded postdoctoral training (Tufts University).

 I am interested in animal cognition and behavior.
 How do animals build and use representations of their world?
 I use Pavlovian and instrumental conditioning procedures to dissect this question.
 My work addresses a number of research questions at the interface between associative and cognitive processes.
-How do rats make causal inferences?
-What other rational processes do rats use?
-How do pigeons learn and integrate spatial maps?
-What are the sources of behavioral variability and what is its role in problem solving?
-Recently I have begun to study attention, perception, and learning in hermit crabs.
+Causal reasoning and other rational processes in rats.
+Learning and memory processes in rats and pigeons.
+The role of information and uncertainty in decision making.
+Departures from rationality.
+Spatial cognition.
+Behavioral variability, creativity, problem solving, and insight.
+Lately, my lab has been studying why and how pigeons create digital art.

 A second interest of mine is in how human ancestry and evolution can inform us about our health and well being.
 In particular, our modern world is quite different from that of our ancestors, to the detriment of our health and brain function.
 I co-founded the Ancestral Health Society https://ancestralhealth.org/ which organizes the annual Ancestral Health Symposium.
 I also founded and am Editor-in-Chief of the Journal of Evolution and Health https://jevohealth.com/journal/, a peer-review journal of the Ancestral Health Society.